Chart Color Schemes

 The level of residential development activity in Vaucluse is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis, Vaucluse had around 24 dwelling approvals per year.
-From FY-21 to FY-25, approximately 120 homes were approved, with 9 so far in FY-26.
-Despite population decline, housing supply has been adequate relative to demand, indicating a balanced market with good buyer choice.
+AreaSearch analysis indicates Vaucluse had approximately 24 dwelling approvals per year.
+Between FY-21 and FY-25, around 120 homes were approved, with 9 more in FY-26 as of now.
+Despite population decline, housing supply has been adequate relative to demand, maintaining a balanced market with good buyer choice.

-Developers target the premium segment, with average dwelling values at $1,966,000.
-This year, Vaucluse registered $114.0 million in commercial approvals, suggesting strong local business investment.
-Compared to Greater Sydney and nationally, Vaucluse has 15.0% less new development per person and ranks among the 19th percentile of areas assessed, leading to relatively constrained buyer choice and interest in existing dwellings.
-New developments consist of 22.0% detached dwellings and 78.0% attached dwellings, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
-This shift reflects decreasing developable sites and changing lifestyles.
-Vaucluse has around 861 people per dwelling approval, reflecting a mature market.
+Average construction cost for new dwellings is $1,966,000, targeting the premium market segment.
+This financial year, $114.0 million in commercial approvals have been registered, suggesting robust local business investment.
+Comparatively, Vaucluse has 15.0% less new development per person than Greater Sydney and ranks among the 19th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+This is below the national average, indicating the area's established nature and potential planning limitations.
+New development consists of 22.0% detached dwellings and 78.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This shift from the existing housing composition (currently 49.0% houses) reflects decreasing developable sites and changing lifestyles.

 Frequently Asked Questions - Development